ScholarTools/shrew/README.md

 ## Setup
 This repository is primarily a GUI wrapper for functionality found within other ScholarTools repositories.
 To use Shrew, follow the download instructions at [python_tools](https://github.com/ScholarTools/python_tools).
 It is recommended to download all repositories, but at a minimum, you will need `mendeley_python`, `reference_resolver`, `pypub`, and `pdfetch`, along with Shrew.

 Currently, this system is compatible only with Mendeley.
 Shrew works with the user and library information provided to `mendeley_python`, so to begin using it, you must enter valid Mendeley account information.
+This will require signing up for a [Mendeley API account](https://mix.mendeley.com/portal#/register).
+Importantly, the redirect API should be: **https://localhost**.

 Within the `mendeley` directory in `mendeley_python`, copy the `config_template.py` file.
 Enter the user information into the attributes of the `DefaultUser` class, and then rename the file `user_config.py`.